Transferring Credits OUT of Goodwin

 - Were earned at a regionally accredited school.

 - Goodwin College became regionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC, CIHE) in 2004.
+In 2018, the New England Association of Schools and Colleges became the New England Commission of Higher Education (NECHE).
+Goodwin College maintained continuous regionally accreditation through that process.

 - Previous to that Goodwin College had national accreditation through the Accrediting Council for Independent Colleges and Schools (ACICS).